AriFordsham/GHCWiki/continuous-integration.md

 - macOS CircleCI build: there are some failures (which do not happen in Harbormaster)
 - Linux/i386 ought to be a small change on Linux/x86_64, or is there more to it?
 - *Low priority:* Implement end-to-end testing. **Blocked:** on [\#14392](https://gitlab.haskell.org//ghc/ghc/issues/14392), [\#14411](https://gitlab.haskell.org//ghc/ghc/issues/14411) & [\#14412](https://gitlab.haskell.org//ghc/ghc/issues/14412).
+- *Low priority:* We want to run `./validate --slow` at some point — see [\#13205](https://gitlab.haskell.org//ghc/ghc/issues/13205).
+- *Low priority:* We also want to run LLVM and unregisterised builds

 ### Per-PR/Differential build on Linux/x86_64

 - This is the CircleCI 1.0 documentation on Phabricator integration: [ https://circleci.com/docs/1.0/phabricator/](https://circleci.com/docs/1.0/phabricator/) Does this work with CircleCI 2.0 as well?
 (The CircleCI API 1.1 supposedly can drive both.)
 - Implement CircleCI/GitHub integration for PRs.

-### Daily release artefacts for all Tier 1 platforms
+### Daily release artifacts for all Tier 1 platforms

 - Tar balls are currently being put into CircleCI artefacts store (where they will be kept for one month).
 - *Low priority:* Implement S3 upload for longer term storage.